I did a lot in Kauai and I also did a lot of nothing.

 I had a two luxurious weeks for this trip so I was no hurry to race around the island and fit in everything possible.

 Instead I took it slow.
 Some days I was up early and went to the beach to read.
-Other days I worked first (yes, the blog requires work even when I’m traveling) and then went for a hike in the afternoon.
+Other days I worked first (yes, the site requires work even when I'm traveling) and then went for a hike in the afternoon.
 I went to the museum in Lihue and the Waimea Canyon on the west side.
 I went kayaking up the Wailua River and stayed at a resort for a couple of days.
-This trip was probably the most relaxing trip I’ve ever taken.
+This trip was probably the most relaxing trip I've ever take

 I loved it!